A General Framework on Enhancing Portfolio Management with Reinforcement Learning: Environment Design and Data modeling

 \section{Environment Design and Data modeling}

-The RL environment contains three parts: State, Action, Reward.
+The RL environment generally contains three parts: State, Action, Reward.
 As the goal of our project is financial portfolio management, we set our action to be the portfolio weights corresponding to each asset for each time period.
 Assume we have n assets in our portfolio and our total portfolio weight is 1.
 For $t$'th trading period, we denote the action as a vector of portfolio weights: $W_t = [w_{1,t},w_{2,t}...w_{i,t}...w_{n,t}]$ s.t. $\sum_{i=1}^{i=n}{w_{i,t}}=1$.

-For each trading period, the agent submit $W_t$ to the environment(trading market) and get a reward $r_t$, which is the log return of our portfolio from time $t-1$ to $t$.
+For each trading period, the agent submits $W_t$ to the environment(trading market) and get a reward $r_t$, which is the log return of our portfolio from time $t-1$ to $t$.
 Let $p_t$ denote the portfolio value at time $t$, then we define $r_t = \log{\frac{p_t}{p_{t-1}}}$.
 If trading cost is considered, for each trading period, $r_t$ needs to be modified to reflect the loss of trading cost.
-As suggested in Jiang's paper \cite{jiang2017deep} and \cite{ormos2013performance}, a shrinkage vector $\zeta$ can be applied our portfolio.
-Assume the cost of sell is $c_s$ and the cost of purchase is $c_p$, then $\zeta$ is recursively calculated in the following way suggested in Jiang's paper \cite{jiang2017deep}.
+As suggested in Jiang's paper \cite{b6}, a shrinkage vector $\zeta$ can be applied to our portfolio.
+Assuming the cost of sell is $c_s$ and the cost of purchase is $c_p$, then $\zeta$ is recursively calculated in the following way suggested in Jiang's paper \cite{b6}.

 Denote the closing price for asset $i$ at period t to be $v_{i,t}$, and $V_t = [v_{1,t},v_{2,t}...v_{i,t}...v_{n,t}] $ then $w_{i,t}^{\prime} = \frac{v_{i,t}w_{i,t}}{W_{t-1} V_{t-1}^T} $ Hence, the reward after considering transaction cost becomes $R_t = \zeta r_t$ For each trading period, $R_t$ is returned to our agent as reward.